 Stuff that students in my DEAR AI class might find useful and/or fun.
-I’ll add more materials for each class session as we go.
-The course is on Zoom, Wednesdays from 9:45-10:45 AM, starting on October 28, with no class on Veteran’s Day, November 11.
+I’ll modify these materials for each class session as we go.
+The course is mostly at Penfield Rec, Wednesdays from 11:30 AM – 1:00 PM, starting on May 24, 2023, with the last session meeting in the Dolomite Lodge.

 - Turing Test Paper – Alan Turing’s original paper on the Imitation Game from 1950, which I referred to in the lecture.
 Turing’s original formulation of what became the Turing Test was a bit convoluted, but it’s still a fun party game!